sycamore-rs/sycamore/docs/markdown/getting_started/hello_world.md

 render(...)
 ```

-This function is provided by Maple and is used to render your app to the DOM (browser window). `render` accepts a closure (aka. lambda function) which should return a template to be rendered.
+This function is provided by Sycamore and is used to render your app to the DOM (browser window). `render` accepts a closure (aka. lambda function) which should return a template to be rendered.

 ```rust
 template! {